Yolande Du Bois: Marriage and family

-He and Du Bois spent the next couple of months planning the wedding with little contribution from Yolande.
+He and her father spent the next couple of months planning the wedding with little contribution from Yolande.
 The April 9th wedding became the social event of the year, a highlight among the black elite.
 The public African-American press published every detail of the wedding, including the rail car used and the number of people in the wedding party.
 Du Bois pressured Countee to pick up the marriage certificate early to prevent any problems or delays; he acquired it four days before the ceremony.
 Some 1,200 people from Du Bois' wide political and activist circle were invited to the wedding, but 3,000 people crowded into the church for the ceremony.
 Yolande had 16 bridesmaids and Cullen had 9 groomsmen.
 Jackman served as the best man.

 After the wedding Yolande and Countee visited Philadelphia, Atlantic City, New Jersey, and Great Barrington, Massachusetts in a brief honeymoon.
 During the honeymoon, Yolande wrote to her father, saying that she was unsure about her marriage and her intimate relationship with her husband.
 Her father responded that she simply needed more experience.
 In June 1928 Countee, his father and Jackman traveled together to Paris, as Countee had received a Guggenheim Fellowship for study in Europe.
 Yolande joined him in August.
 By September 1928, her father was counseling Cullen on maintaining the marriage.
 After Cullen admitted to Yolande that he was attracted to men, she filed for divorce.
 Like the wedding, the divorce was negotiated between Cullen and Yolande's father; it became final in Paris in the spring of 1930.
 (Countee married again in 1940 and stayed married until his death several years later.)